wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

     * Added new `metric_length` metric related to memory buffer.
 To view: `ts(~proxy.*.metric_length.*)`
     * Updated dependencies versions.
 * **May Integrations Release**: The May integrations release includes important updates to the Fluentd, Dynatrace, and Kubernetes integrations and other enhancements.
 See the [Integrations Release Notes](https://docs.wavefront.com/integrations_new_changed.html#may-2022) for details.
 * **Updates for Customers with Service Accounts in the Everyone Group**: We removed all service accounts from the predefined **Everyone** group.
-With the previous release, we prepared for this removal and there's no impact on any existing functionality and integration.
+With the previous release, we prepared for this removal, so that there's no impact on any existing functionality and integration.

 ## 2022-18.x Release Notes